github/docs/content/copilot/github-copilot-chat/using-github-copilot-chat-in-your-ide.md

     ![Screenshot of the {% data variables.product.prodname_copilot_chat %} icon in the Activity Bar.](/assets/images/help/copilot/vsc-copilot-chat-icon.png)

-1. At the bottom of the {% data variables.product.prodname_copilot_chat %} window, in the **Ask {% data variables.product.prodname_copilot_short %} a question or type `/` for topics** text box, type a coding related question, then press **Enter**.
+1. At the bottom of the {% data variables.product.prodname_copilot_chat %} window, in the **Ask {% data variables.product.prodname_copilot_short %} a question or type `/` for topics** text box, type a coding-related question, then press **Enter**.
 For example, type "How do I write a function that returns the sum of two numbers?".
 1. {% data variables.product.prodname_copilot_chat %} will process your question and provide an answer, with code suggestions when appropriate, in the chat window.

    If your question is outside the scope of {% data variables.product.prodname_copilot_chat %}, it will tell you and may suggest an alternative question to ask.